-Between 2008 and 2009, developers and startup hosting companies alike had the ability to compute and store data like never before, and, with time, they were able to eventually scale this data and infrastructure resources at a whim.
+Between 2008 and 2009, developers and startup hosting companies alike had the ability to compute and store data like never before.
+With time, they were able to scale this data and infrastructure resources at a whim eventually.
 Along with Amazon, Rackspace Hosting was the main component of this transition.

 Today, we are witnessing a progression into the Cloud Computing 2.0 era.
-The next generation of cloud computing will need to be easier, more flexible and billed based upon a true utility model (like that of electricity and water) in order to provide customers with the services and products they need.
+The next generation of cloud computing will need to be easier, more flexible, and billed based upon a true utility model (like electricity and water) to provide customers with the services and products they need.

 In the future, the Cloud and the technologies serving as the backbone of the Cloud will need to cross the metaphorical river of development to attract a wider audience beyond that of organizations and enterprises.
-Small successful startups are driving innovation today, and cloud computing will need to become more saleable, more flexible and more based upon a true utility model in order to drive this innovation even further.
+Small successful startups are driving innovation today.
+Cloud computing will need to become more saleable, more flexible, and more based on a true utility model to further drive this innovation.

-To learn more about the Atlantic.Net business model, see our full line of one-click cloud applications and to see how transitioning to a cloud hosting service can help transform your business, contact us today.
+To learn more about the Atlantic.Net business model, see our full line of one-click cloud applications, and see how transitioning to a VPS hosting service can help transform your business, contact us today.

-We also offer HIPAA cloud hosting solutions – contact us for a consultation.
+We also offer HIPAA compliant hosting solutions – contact us for a consultation.